zozidalom/vproxy/README.md

 > If no subnet is configured, the local default network proxy request will be used.
 When the local machine sets the priority `Ipv4`/`Ipv6` and the priority is `Ipv4`, it will always use `Ipv4` to make requests (if any).

 - `--bind`, Http service listening address, default 0.0.0.0:8100
-- `--fallback`, The binding address used when IPv6 access is unreachable, must be ipv4
+- `--fallback`, The binding address used when IPv6 access is unreachable
 - `--ipv6-subnet`, IPv6 subnet
 - `--typed`, Proxy type, e.g. http, https, socks5
 - `--auth-user`, Basic auth username